How to Travel on a Budget

 1. Eliminate ATM Fees

-ATM fees can really add up — especially if you’re traveling for weeks or months at a time.
-Let’s think about it: While you’re on the road, you will probably withdraw money from an ATM twice a week.
-Fees vary around the world, but on average you end up paying around $3-5 USD per withdrawal.
-That is $10 per week, $40 per month, or $520 per year!
+As you can see, these fees very quickly add up.
+Fees vary around the world, but let’s say that you end up paying around $7 USD per withdrawal.
+That is $14 per week, $56 per month, or $672 per year!
 Do you know how many days you could spend in Southeast Asia for that amount?
-Almost 3 weeks!
+Almost three weeks!

 To help you avoid fees, here are four things you’ll want to do on your next trip to eliminate those pesky fees:

-• Bank of America (United States)
+• Bank of America

 Here are some suggested ATM cards for non-US travelers: